runicscribe/worldbuilding-docs/magepunk/world/races/ilyon.md

 Humanoid.
 Avg height 5'6" - 6'6".
 Brightly colored hair and matching eyes.
 Eyes (and mucus membranes) glow when using their magic.
 Slight subdermal glow as well.
 Pale Skin.
 Hair grows down the base of the neck.
 30" hairless tail, with long tuft of hair on the end.
 Hands have 4 fingers and a thumb, and feet have four toes.
 Palms of hands and middle of feet have a hole with a glowing spatial distortion in the middle.
+A chasm runs from this distortion to either the mid-forearm / mid-ankle (in females) or base of the fingers / toes (in males).

 ## Talents